librenms/librenms/doc/CONTRIBUTING.md

 contained in doc/CONTRIBUTING.md.

 Note that contributors to LibreNMS retain copyright to their own code and are not required to sign over their rights to any other party.
+You maintain all rights to your own code.

 We recommend that if you add a new file containing original code to the code base that you include a copyright notice in it as per the Free Software Foundation's guidelines.
+You might find something like the following header appropriate (although this is not legal advice ;-):

+  <?php
+  /*
+   * LibreNMS module to frob blurgs from a foo bar
+   *
+   * Copyright (c) 2014 Internet Widgitz Pty Ltd <http://example.com/>
+   *
+   * This program is free software: you can redistribute it and/or modify it
+   * under the terms of the GNU General Public License as published by the
+   * Free Software Foundation, either version 3 of the License, or (at your
+   * option) any later version.
+Please see LICENSE.txt at the top level of
+   * the source code distribution for details.
+   */
+  ?>

+The GPLv3 itself also contains recommendations about applying the GPL to your code.
+Please see LICENSE.txt at the top of this source code distribution for details.

 Guidelines for contributing to LibreNMS